schell/Sublime-AS3/README.md

 Usage
 -----
+You may want to use mxmlc or fcsh or some custom build script you've written, so AS3Build.py (the script that builds your projects) looks in your current settings for a command template called as3_build_cmd.
+This should be a python format string.
+By default as3_build_cmd is "mxmlc %(input)s -o %(output)".
+My copy of mxmlc isn't in my path, so I've changed this in my User settings to be "/SDKs/Flex/bin/mxmlc %(input)s -o %(output)".

-In order to build your project's entry-point, add some settings to your sublime-project file:
+In order to build your project's main .as file, add the relative path (relative to your sublime-project file) of the main .as and the path to the target output swf to your project's sublime-project file:

 ```json
 "settings" : {